joemoose/dungeoneers.d20/docs/appendix-g.md

 #### Advanced Maneuvers

-Choose one of the following combat maneuvers to add to your repertoire each time you gain a new odd-numbered level.
+Choose one of the following combat maneuvers to add to your repertoire each time you gain a new **odd-numbered level**.

 - **CLEAVE**: Instead of making a normal attack, spend one grit to attack with the *blast* quality to attack all opponents in the zone (friend and foe) for half damage.
 - **COMMAND**: Instead of making an attack, spend one grit to allow an ally to make an attack that deals +d12 bonus damage.